 - Arrowhead Dental, Inc. v.
 Soren McAdam Christenson, LLP, et al.: Arrowhead Dental Laboratories recovered $1.2 million in embezzlement/auditor malpractice lawsuit.
 The CFO embezzled $770,000 from Arrowhead, but we managed to recover in cash $500K more than the actual loss.
 (Third Judicial District Court of Salt Lake County, Case No. 100901078 MI)

 - RS-ANB Fund, LP v.
 KMS SPE LLC, et al.: After winning a Motion for Judgment on the Pleadings, RS-ANB Fund, LP recovers more than $3 million in breach of contract litigation.
 (U.S. District Court for the District of Idaho)

 - Bel Canto Design, Ltd. v.
 MSS HiFi, Inc.: Bel Canto obtains injunction for Lanham Act violations, defeats antitrust claims and obtains $158,963 award of fees and costs.
 (U.S. District Court for the Southern District of New York)

 - Tooele Associates, Ltd. v.
 Tooele City: In a jury trial in the Third Judicial District Court of Salt Lake County, the Jury awarded the developer a $20.1 million verdict against Tooele City in construction and land use matter.
+This number is remarkable because our damage expert’s calculation topped out at $7 million.
+We relied on one of the City’s experts, subpoenaed called in our case in chief, to support the amount of the verdict.
 (The City eventually settled this case, agreeing to pay the entire judgment.)